 It might not be readily obvious but some game programmers spent long hours, even days, coding it into the engine so that you could use it.
 You owe to them to learn to do it and use it, at least when needed.

 Don’t expect to learn to be a game programmer quickly.
 It will take you years of hard work.
-And don’t think we’re using the phrase “hard work” lightly.
-We’re not.
+And don’t think I'm using the phrase “hard work” lightly.
+I'm not.
 If it was easy to make a game, everyone would do it.
 It’s one of the greatest jobs in the world, after all.

 Step 6: Find a Team